The Unseen Weight: How to Find Relief from Chronic Pain & Stress.

 The Healing Pause: How Guided Rest Breaks the Cycle

 A Yoga Nidra practice provides the perfect environment for breaking the cycle of chronic pain and stress.
-It is a powerful form of Non-Sleep Deep Rest (NSDR) that intentionally works with your nervous system to calm it down.
+It is a powerful form of Non-Sleep Deep Rest (NSDR) that intentionally works with the nervous system to calm it down.

 Here’s how it works on a physiological level: